InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 First, you'll be in less direct contact with them and second you aren't expected to be as knowledgeable and proficient as you might be on the full-time projects that your team owns.
 How can you now deal with this the best?

-Try to peruse their documentation, the conversation archives and code artifacts from the host team to unblock yourself - this is pretty much similar to the situation you and likely most people find yourself in when using one of the popular OSS projects.
+Try to peruse their documentation, the conversation archives and code artifacts from the host team to unblock yourself.
+This is similar to the situation you and likely most people find yourself in when using one of the popular OSS projects.

-Much like in Open Source projects, make use of the advantage to be able to directly ask the host team if, even after trying to unblock yourself, things went nowhere.
-The questions you ask and the answers you receive will help others coming after you solve the same issues - so make sure that your communication ends up in a searchable archive that is closely linked to the project itself.
+Much like in Open Source projects, ask the host team if things are going nowhere even after trying to unblock yourself.
+The questions you ask and the answers you receive will help others coming after you solve the same issues.
+Make sure that your communication ends up in a searchable archive that is closely linked to the project itself.
 It doesn't do either side any good for you to spin forever on a problem that could be resolved in a few-minute conversation with someone more knowledgeable about the project.
 It's OK to ask for help.